ChalmersGU-data-structure-courses/dsabook/src/markdown/06-sequences/10-adt-priority-queues.md

 In this chapter, we will see how to implement a priority queue so that both adding and removing the minimum take $O(\log n)$ time.

-    interface PriorityQueue extends Collection:
+    interface PriorityQueue of T extends Collection:
-        add(x)       // Adds x to the priority queue. removeMin()  // Removes and returns the minimum element. getMin()     // Returns the minimum element, without removing it.
+        add(x: T)         // Adds x to the priority queue. removeMin() -> T  // Removes and returns the minimum element. getMin() -> T     // Returns the minimum element, without removing it.

 Note that this API assumes that the priority queue orders the elements in *ascending* order.
 There is also the possibility of ordering in